hzeller/timg/README.md

 timg *.jpg                  # display all *.jpg images

 timg multi-resolution.ico   # See all the bitmaps in multi-resolution icons-file

+timg -W some-document.pdf   # Show a PDF document, use full width of terminal

 # Show animated gif with timeout.
 timg some-animated.gif      # show an animated gif (stop with Ctrl-C)